PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 ### System Rule

-- ​
+- Can only be applicable for Vested Share.
+- Once the shares are vested and user want to perform exercise on that shares then `Add Exercise` action can be used.

 ### UX Rule

-- At least one records in `Exercise Details` always shown.
+- At least one records is always shown in the `Exercise Details`.
 - When `Exercise Date`  is lower than `Expiration Date` or higher than `Vest Date` then system shows error message.
 - When total of Shares Held & Shares Sold is grater than `No of Share Vested` then system show error message.
 - For `ISO` type, If `Qualified` date is grater than `Exercise Date + 1 year + 1 day` or `Gran Date + 2 Years` then system show error message.